-- 1. A proposal to replace the long-term variable remuneration scheme with performance criteria by a restricted stock arrangement without performance criteria will be assessed on its merits on a caseby-case basis. - 2.
+- A proposal to replace the long-term variable remuneration scheme with performance criteria by a restricted stock arrangement without performance criteria will be assessed on its merits on a caseby-case basis. - 2.
 Such a proposal must be well motivated by (the remuneration committee of) the supervisory board so that shareholders can understand the reasons for this transfer. - 3.
 The proposal must substantially reduce the complexity of the company's remuneration policy. - 4.
-The proposal must fit within the general remuneration policy of the company.59 - 5.
+The proposal must fit within the general remuneration policy of the company.67 - 5.
 Since an uncertain remuneration element (because: depending on performance yet to be delivered) is exchanged for a certain remuneration element (because: only dependent on a 'holding period'), the conversion must take place at a substantial discount on the expected 'at target' value of the 'old' variable remuneration scheme.
 The discount must be at least 50%. - 6.
 The shares must be held for at least five years and a the company must implement a share ownership guideline, requiring executives to own a certain amount of equity in the company (expressed as a percentage of the fixed remuneration).
 This package must at least be held for a certain period after departure from the company. - 7.
 The company must provide transparency on the total remuneration of the executives in order to prevent unacceptable outcomes.
-The remuneration of the executives must be determined annually in cash and in restricted stock.
-The company must publish annually - ex-ante - a maximum for the total remuneration of the executives.
+The remuneration of the executives must be determined annually

-59 The supervisory board is aware of the exemplary role that directors fulfill in relation to the company's employees.
+The supervisory board is aware of the exemplary role that directors fulfill in relation to the company's employees.

-8. When the company introduces a restricted stock arrangement, it must not propose any other longterm variable remuneration scheme for at least the next five years.
-Appendix II: Eumedion recommendations on the delegation of power to issue shares (January 2008 last updated in 2019)
+- in cash and in restricted stock.
+The company must publish annually ex-ante a maximum for the total remuneration of the executives. - 8.
+When the company introduces a restricted stock arrangement, it must not propose any other long-term variable remuneration scheme for at least the next five years.

+Appendix II: Eumedion recommendations on the delegation of power to issue shares (January 2008 last updated in 2023)